Square-Zero-Labs/Wan2GP/RunPod-Template-README.md

 #### Last Updated on 8/12/2025 to WanGP v7.7777 - Lucky Day(s)

-## _This template has been tested with an A40_
+### _This template has been tested with an A40_

+- To run on RTX 5090, you must deactivate SageAttention.
+See instructions below.

 ## What is Wan2GP?

 WAN2GP (aka "Wan for the GPU Poor") is a free, open-source tool that lets you generate videos using advanced AI models—even on modest GPUs.
-Wan2GP supports multiple state-of-the-art models including:

-- **Text-to-Video**: Create videos from text prompts
-- **Image-to-Video**: Animate static images
-- **Multitalk**: Animate multiple characters in the same scene with different voices

 ## What This Template Provides